ardu-info/RGBStateLED/README.md

 ## Installation

-To use this library download the zip file, uncompress it to a folder named RGBStatusLed.
+To use this library download the zip file, uncompress it to a folder named RGBStateLED.
 Move the folder to {Arduino Path}/libraries.

 ## Usage

-Include the library at the top of your Arduino script. `#include <RGBStatusLed.h>` and add any Effekt definition you need:
+Include the library at the top of your Arduino script. `#include <RGBStateLED.h>` and add any Effect definition you need:
 * `#include <SolidLEDEffect.h>`
 * `#include <RGBswitcherEffect.h>`
 * `#include <RGBParserEffect.h>`